 Megumi’s sole reason for becoming a shaman is to protect what he wants to protect.
 He does not care about human life (even his own, initially) as Yuji does.

 But before we could draw this parallel, Akutami hinted at a connection between both these people.
-This hint only built up over the course of the story, leaving us more confused.
+This hint only built up over the course of the story, eventually leading to the point where Sukuna took over Megumi’s body.
+We’ll get to how this happened in this article, but first there’s something else we need to address.

 Naturally, we all want the key to these questions.
 So, let us start piecing the puzzle pieces from the story to arrive at a satisfactory answer for now!